Connecting with customers and speaking to them on their level is one of the most powerful ways to keep them around.

 From automated emails to uploading blog posts and social media announcements, scheduling your content makes sure you don't forget an announcement.
 Your entire content team will be able to jump in and see what's coming up, and scheduling content allows you to plan for important events in advance.

-In Sendlane, for example, posts and email campaigns that are scheduled have labels on when they'll be going out:
+In Sendlane, for example, and email campaigns that are scheduled have labels on when they'll be going out:

 Once it's sent, it'll change to green, and Sendlane will start to gather analytics like open rates and clicks.